-It has been a wonderful start to SPRING for many of us.
+It has been a wonderful autumn for many of us.

 But maybe not for you.
 It may have been torture.
-Seeing all those others enjoying the warmer weather.
+Seeing all those others enjoying life.
 And YOU were stuck.
 Literally 'stuck'.
 Thinking, worrying, checking, re-washing, watching weather forecasts; thinking about the election results, making SURE it would all end up OK (and missing out on a LOT of life in the meantime).

 Yes. ('Yes, BUT......'And then, damn it, checking or asking AGAIN!)